pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

-# Recurring Scanning
+# Set up recurring scanning

-This topic describes how to setup recurring scans using Supply Chain Security Tools (SCST) - Scan 2.0.
+This topic describes how to set up recurring scans using Supply Chain Security Tools (SCST) - Scan 2.0.

 ## <a id="overview"></a>Overview

 As new vulnerabilities are reported daily, it is important to scan workloads with updated vulnerability databases frequently.
-Use the scanner of your choice to scan images produced by your software supply chain, as well as any container image running in your Tanzu Application Platform clusters.
+Use the scanner of your choice to scan images produced by your software supply chain, and any container image running in your Tanzu Application Platform clusters.

 Use SCST - Scan 2.0 to schedule container image scans with the following capabilities:

-Detect vulnerabilities without a supply chain run for the following container images sources:
+Detect vulnerabilities without a supply chain run for the following container image sources:

-- Images produced by the supply chain using Tanzu Build Service or Kaniko
+- Images produced by the supply chain using Tanzu Build Service or kaniko
 - Images defined in a workload when using a prebuilt container image in your supply chain
 - Images running in a Tanzu Application Platform cluster that was not produced by a software supply chain

 Customize how far back you want to scan container images based on:

-- When the container image was created via the supply chain
+- When the container image was created in the supply chain
 - When the container image entered a running state on your Tanzu Application Platform cluster

 Use one of the ImageVulnerabilityScan samples or create your own.